splitforms.com

 Founder of splitforms

-I'm a full-stack developer and indie hacker building splitforms — the form backend I wish existed when I was shipping my own side projects.
+I'm a full-stack developer building splitforms — the form backend I wish existed when I was shipping my own projects.
 I write most of the posts on this blog, and I answer the support email myself.

 Background

 I've been writing code professionally for about a decade, mostly TypeScript, Postgres, and the Next.js / React side of the JAMstack.
-Before splitforms I shipped a string of small SaaS products and developer tools — some that worked, plenty that didn't — and along the way I burned a lot of hours re-implementing the same boring form-handling glue: an HTTP endpoint, a queue, a spam filter, a notification email, sometimes a webhook.
+Before splitforms I shipped SaaS products and developer tools, and along the way I burned a lot of hours re-implementing the same boring form-handling glue: an HTTP endpoint, a queue, a spam filter, a notification email, sometimes a webhook.
 Every project, the same plumbing. splitforms is what happens when you finally decide to build that plumbing properly, once, for everyone.

-I'm an indie developer, not a venture-backed founder.
-The company is bootstrapped, funded entirely by paying customers, and intentionally tiny.
-That shapes almost every product decision: I'd rather have a small product I can keep answering for personally than a sprawling one I can't.
+splitforms is independent and bootstrapped, funded entirely by paying customers.
+That shapes almost every product decision: I'd rather build a focused product I can keep answering for personally than a sprawling one I can't.

 Why splitforms